Immigrant Justice Clinic

 Joanne Gottesman, Clinic Director

 Joanne Gottesman directs the Immigrant Justice Clinic, a student-led law office that represents clients in immigration matters.
 She practiced housing and immigration law at the Legal Aid Society in New York and her areas of expertise include child migration, U.S. Immigration policy and poverty law.
-Before attending law school she lived and worked in China for three years.
+Since 2019, Professor Joanne Gottesman has served as Director of Clinical Programs in the Camden location.
+She co-directed the Rutgers Civil Practice Clinic for a decade before founding the Immigrant Justice Clinic in 2012.
+Her clinical practice and scholarship focus on the intersection between immigration law and state law.

 Information for Students